 The key to securing travelers’ stays will be in offering proof of cleaning performance.
 Ultimately, the only real assurance hotels can offer is in data that demonstrates that training and best practices lead to results.

-Organizations outside of healthcare are beginning to rely more heavily on technology, and its objective lens, to provide a confirmation of clean.
+Hotel management and cleaning teams are beginning to rely more heavily on technology, and its objective lens, to provide a confirmation of clean.
 For example, some facilities are employing autonomous robotic sweepers like Whiz by SoftBank Robotics.
 Whiz is programmed to clean along specific routes without human intervention and gather data along the way about when, where and how long it operated.
 Its cleaning and status reports offer proof that essential cleaning is performed consistently, day after day.

 Fortunately, these additional steps don’t have to be cost-prohibitive.
 Some commercial robot vacuums, like Whiz, developed in partnership with Brain OS and ICE Robotics, are available with a subscription model, allowing property owners to cost-effectively pilot the solution in their hotels.
-With the right investment today, the hospitality industry can better protect its workers, its guests and its bottom-line.
+With the right investment today, the hospitality industry can better protect its workers, its guests, and its bottom line.